azsk/AzTS-docs/Control coverage/Feature/VirtualMachine.md

 ### Control Spec

 > **Passed:**
-> Diagnostic extension present and 'Audit Success', 'Audit Failure' logs is enabled.
+> Diagnostic extension present and 'Audit Success', 'Audit Failure' logs are enabled.
 >
 > **Failed:**
 >  If any of the below condition is not satisfied:
 > - Diagnostic extension is present
-> - Audit Success', 'Audit Failure' logs is enabled
+> - Audit Success', 'Audit Failure' logs are enabled.
 >
 > **NotScanned:**
 > VM OS kind is null or empty.